 Sometimes the maintenance level will be relatively decent, at least in terms of exterior appearance, if the bank thinks they can re-sell the property for a significant amount of money.
 The small houses in a low market demand area, however, may be more of a problem.

-The same effort to locate the property ownership information and then attempt to contact the owner applies in other cases of abandoned homes.
+In instances that are not related to foreclosure, the same effort to locate the property ownership information and then attempt to contact the owner applies as in other cases of abandoned homes.

 Try first to find a neighbor who understands the situation.
 If you're unsuccessful and yet you're in a real neighborhood with homes relatively near one another, the owner may be elusive due to one of the reasons stated earlier.